Top 7 Tips for a More Productive Photoshop Workflow

 Use a Drawing Tablet

-- Stunning 23.6 inches touchscreen display with 4K resolution so you can see every detail of your creation in pinpoint accuracy
+- Stunning 23.6" touchscreen display with 4K resolution so you can see every detail of your creation in pinpoint accuracy

-- Includes a Wacom Pro Pen 2 with tilt recognition and 8,192 levels of pressure sensitivity.
-Optical bonding eliminates parallax, mimicking the precision and feel of pen and paper
+- Includes a Wacom Pro Pen 2 with tilt recognition & 8,192 levels of pressure sensitivity.
+Optical bonding eliminates parallax, mimicking the precision & feel of pen and paper

 There is a discussion if you need a drawing tablet to work within a Photoshop workflow.
 It is usually questioned by people who use Photoshop for quite a long time and know that it is okay without a tablet too.
 However, okay is not about productive and effective, right?